laminas/laminas-form/docs/book/file-upload.md

 > ### Performance overhead
 >
 > This is *not* the most efficient way of providing upload progress, since each
-> polling request must go through the Zend Framework bootstrap process.
+> polling request must go through the Laminas bootstrap process.
 A better
 > example would be to use a standalone php file in the public folder that
-> bypasses the MVC bootstrapping and only uses the essential `Zend\ProgressBar`
+> bypasses the MVC bootstrapping and only uses the essential `Laminas\ProgressBar`
 > adapters.

 Back in our view template, we will add Javascript to perform the AJAX POST of